richbru/Projects/README.md

 I used Claude to see what it would come up with.
 I only asked for the mapping algorithm and was planning on doing everything else myself.
 However, it produced a fully functional application and user interface!
 It comes up with some pretty amazing maps!
+If you like a particular map, make a note of the Map Key and you can re-generate that same map any time.

 ---